rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/getting-started/send-request-ovw.rst

 .. _send-api-requests:

-Sending API requests to Cloud Load Balancers
+Sending API requests
 ----------------------------------------------

-This Getting Started Guide shows how to send requests by using cURL.
+This section shows how to send requests by using cURL.

 .. note::
      You can also use Rackspace Cloud API services by using the following methods: